Graduation Pledge of Social and Environmental Responsibility: History

-The pledge was first established at Humboldt State University, California, in 1987.
 Manchester University in Indiana hosted the effort from 1996 to 2007, at which time Bentley University near Boston became the host.
 The project takes shape in different ways depending on the institution.
 At some colleges, for example, students sign wallet-sized cards with the pledge written on them that they can keep as a reminder of the commitment they've made.
 Some institutions put the pledge into the formal program for their commencement ceremonies.
 At other institutions, pledge signers wear green ribbons or green tassels at commencement to signify their commitment (some schools use a different color of ribbon).
 At Bentley University the pledge is a "capstone" of its four-year Civic Leadership Program, and at Humboldt State University, the student government funds a student pledge coordinator internship.

 Impact

 The pledge serves to promote social and environmental responsibility on three different levels: Students and alumni who are making choices about employment; schools including values and citizenship in their curriculum as opposed to just knowledge and skills; and the workplaces and wider society being concerned about issues beyond just the bottom line.
 The Graduation Pledge Alliance maintains a web site for campus organizers and those who have signed the Pledge.